Skip to content

 Enterprise

-Enroll with your admin server, then start the proxy:
+Enroll with your admin server, then start protection:

 # Enroll this device (one-time)